Wernfried/xml-twig/README.md

 This module tries to combine both principles.
 The XML document can be read in chunks and within a chunk you have all the nice features and functions you know from a DOM based parser.

 ## Dependencies
 XML documents are read either with [sax](https://www.npmjs.com/package/sax), [node-expat](https://www.npmjs.com/package/node-expat) or [saxophone](https://www.npmjs.com/package/saxophone) parser.
 More parser may be added in future releases.
 By default the `sax` parser is used.
+However, I clearly recommend using the `node-expat` parser.
+All other parsers I tested, are not compliant to XML standards.

 **NOTE: The `node-expat` and `saxophone` modules are not automatically installed with this module.
 Install the parser by yourself, if you like to use it**